 In conclusion, technology is transforming the business services sector, creating new opportunities to increase operational efficiency, add value to service propositions and deliver enhanced client interactions.
 Companies that can exploit these opportunities will gain market share from less nimble competitors and are well-positioned to create scalable platforms for growth, develop disruptive propositions and increase the resilience of their business models.

-Technology-enabled vehicle rental provider Nexus has significantly increased its penetration of the corporate market and launched a new service in the HGV sector
+Technology-enabled vehicle rental provider Nexus significantly increased its penetration of the corporate market and launched a new service in the HGV sector

 In the news

 6 February 2023